Kevineze28/Ezeokekefile/README.md

 ## 💻 Projects

-This repository demonstrates my hands-on practice with Infrastructure as Code (IaC) using Terraform, Ansible and  Bash scripting.
+This repository demonstrates my hands-on practice with  using Terraform, Ansible and  Bash scripting.

 It includes: